What Is the Cost of Manufacturing in Mexico Compared to China?

 China Cannot Compete With Mexico’s Shelter Manufacturing as a New Destination

-In the face of trade tariffs against China and the Chinese government’s zero-Covid policies, manufacturing companies in the US and other international locations are not only rethinking China but manufacturing in Asia as a whole.
-Now, Mexico is being considered the most logical location.
-In terms of manufacturing destinations, Mexico offers advantages that China cannot match.
-Some of these advantages have been covered previously: competitive labor, proximity to the market, free trade agreements, etc. It is also important to note that Mexico offers a number of other cost-competitive advantages over China.
+In the face of trade tariffs against China and the Chinese government's zero-Covid policies, manufacturing companies in the US and other international locations are rethinking China and their operations in Asia as a whole.
+Mexico is considered the best location.
+Mexico offers manufacturing destinations advantages China cannot match.

 Moving Manufacturing to Mexico Can Save Time and Paperwork